 Class 3 increases the requirements in most areas of inspection for the solder joint over Class 2.
 The solder thickness (5) requirement remains “not specified,” and the side joint length (6) are the same as Class 2, but many of the other specifications have increased requirements.

 For instance the side overhang (2) and end joint width (3), are tightened in both directions by 25%.
-The side hang is lowered to a 25% maximum of the width of the lead (4), and end joint thickness (3) is increased to a minimum of 75% of the lead width (4).
-While this may not seem to be a huge increase, it does add a to the difficulty of producing a conforming product.
+The side overhang is lowered to a 25% maximum of the width of the lead (4), and end joint thickness (3) is increased to a minimum of 75% of the lead width (4).
+While this may not seem to be a huge increase, it does add to the difficulty of producing a conforming product.